israman30/Self-Analytics/README.md

 - Prefer **SwiftUI** patterns consistent with the existing codebase.
 - Keep **accessibility** in mind (VoiceOver, Dynamic Type).
-- Add or update **String Catalog** entries for user-facing text when you change copy.
+- Add or update **String Catalog** (`Localizable.xcstrings`) entries for localized UI copy; many tab labels and keys also live in `Utils/Constants.swift`—keep naming and usage aligned when you change navigation or feature titles.

 ## Support & Feedback